 Privately-owned swimming pools are more common now than ever before.
 At the same time, community swimming pools remain popular attractions in neighborhoods of all kinds.
-These pools allow friends and families to spend enjoyable time together and get a break from summer heat.
-However, they also have a tragic downside.
+These pools allow friends and families to spend enjoyable time together and find welcome relief from summer heat.
+Sadly, they may sometimes lead to tragedy.

 Each year, about 2,000 children are rushed to emergency rooms for swimming pool-related injuries.
 In addition, another 300 children drown in pools.
-If your child been injured in a swimming pool accident due to another party’s negligence, child swimming pool injury lawyer Jeffrey Killino can help.
+If your child has been injured in a swimming-pool accident due to another party’s negligence or a defective product, contact child swimming-pool-injury lawyer Jeffrey Killino at 877-875-2927 to discuss your legal options.

 - Diving Board Injuries